Seilamuk/Seilamuk-/Android/SearchBox-SDK-Removal-Procedure.md

 ```
 **3**	Repeat steps 2.a, 2.c for each activity that the SearchBox had been implemented in.

-**4**	 If you been using Obfuscation – remove the following proguard configuration:
+**4**	 If you are using Obfuscation – remove the following proguard configuration:
 ```
 -optimizations !code/simplification/arithmetic,!field/*,!class/merging/* -keep class com.searchboxsdk.** {
 *;